Judy Grinham: Personal life

 She was finally awarded the MBE for her services to her sport in the Queens birthday honours 50 years after she won her Olympic Gold.

-The sport was her passion not the fame, see always remained humble and in those days to compete you had to be amateur so there was no financial reward for any appearances everything had to be paid back to the ASA.
+She prioritized athletic participation over public recognition.
+During her career, regulations required athletes to maintain amateur status, which precluded direct financial compensation for appearances.
+Any funds received were mandated to be returned to the Amateur Swimming Association (ASA).

 She married Pat Rowley in Neasden in 1960, in St Catherine's Church.
 They had two children, Keith Rowley (born in June 1961) and Ali Grinham (nee Heeks/Rowley) (born in December 1962).

 They lived in Northwood in Middlesex.
 She has five grandchildren.
-Daniel Page, Ellen Page, Georgia Heeks, Tahara-Jayne Rusden-Rowley and Ruby Heeks.
+Daniel Page, Georgia Heeks, Tahara-Jayne Rusden-Rowley and Ruby Heeks.

 In 1977 she got divorced and in 1979 married Michael Roe (who had 4 children).
 She also has five step-grandchildren.

-She lived for many years in Abbots Langley, Hertfordshire but lived to Downderry, Cornwall to live by the sea and sail with her husband Mike.
-In his death she moved back to Abbots Langley and in 2024 she emigrated to spend her final years with her son, Keith in New Zealand where she currently resides.
+She lived for many years in Abbots Langley, Hertfordshire but moved to Downderry, Cornwall to live by the sea and sail with her husband Mike.
+After his death she moved back to Abbots Langley and in 2024 she emigrated to spend her final years with her son, Keith in New Zealand where she currently resides.